 A house burns because of its interrelationship with everything in its surrounding home ignition zone.
 To avoid a home ignition, the homeowner must eliminate a wildfire’s potential relationship with his/her house.
 This can be accomplished by interrupting the natural path a fire takes – a relatively simple task.
 Flammable items such as dead vegetation must be removed from the area immediately around the house (30 Feet) to prevent flames from contacting it.
 Also, reducing the volume of live vegetation will affect the intensity of the wildfire as it enters the home ignition zone.

 Many homes destroyed by wildfire do not ignite by being overrun by huge walls of flames.
-More typically, a fire burns along with ground fuels—grass, leaves, debris—to ignite homes with combustible construction, such as wooden roofing and siding.
+More typically, fire burns along ground fuels—grass, leaves, debris—to ignite homes with combustible construction, such as wooden roofing and siding.

 Home Ignition Zone tips